Generate a Strong Password

 We do not store, transmit, or log generated passwords.
 Complete privacy by design.

-What makes a password strong?
+What actually makes a password strong?

 Is it safe to use an online generator?

-Where should I store generated passwords?
+Where should I keep generated passwords?

 How often should I change passwords?

-Entropy is a measure of randomness in bits.
-Higher means harder to guess.
-60 bits is a minimum for important accounts, 80+ bits is bank-grade protection.
+60–128 bitsIt's a measure of randomness in bits.
+60 bits is fine for everyday accounts, 80+ bits is bank-grade.
+A long password from this generator almost always lands at 80+.